bossersimon/EQ2341/report.typ

 $ x_t = (sum_(l=100t)^(100(t+1)-1) sqrt(a_x^2+a_y^2+a_z^2))/100 $ <eq1>

+#figure(
+  image("images/A.3_acc.png", width: 100%),
+  caption: [Histogram showing lengths of 600 generated sequences], ) <acc>

+#figure(
+  image("images/A.3_meanAcc.png", width: 100%),
+  caption: [Histogram showing lengths of 600 generated sequences], ) <meanAcc>

 Additional features could've been added to provide more useful information to the classifier, which is usually the case.
 In this solution however, a single type of feature was sufficient, owing to the simplicity of the task; The differences in acceleration between the three activities is so large and clear-cut that no more information was needed.
 More features would probably be needed if more activities were to be added (e.g. walking up/down stairs, cycling), or if there was no clear-cut distinction between the activities.
 And this classifier may have trouble classifying a faster walk on the verge of running for example.

-In order to label the features ($x_t$) in the recordings, a simple threshold mechanism was used as can be seen in *fig...*.
+In order to label the features ($x_t$) in the recordings, a simple threshold mechanism was used as can be seen in @labels.
 The thresholds were chosen based on inspection and all recordings were also checked for inconsistencies or outliers.
+This can be thought of as a "rough" sliding window detector.

+#figure(
+  image("images/A.3_labels.png", width: 100%),
+  caption: [Histogram showing lengths of 600 generated sequences], ) <labels>

 = HMM Initialization
 The train/test data was divided in a *{hmm}* split.